Thom Browne

-Thom Browne, born Tom Browne (born September 27, 1965) is an American fashion designer and the founder and head of design for Thom Browne, a luxury fashion brand based in New York City.
+Thom Browne (born September 27, 1965) is an American fashion designer and the founder and head of design for Thom Browne, a luxury fashion brand based in New York City.
 Browne debuted his womenswear collection in 2014.

 In 2023, Browne became the chairman of the Council of Fashion Designers of America, succeeding Tom Ford.

 Early life and education

-Browne was born on September 27, 1964, in Allentown, Pennsylvania, into an Irish-Italian family.
+Browne was born on September 27, 1965, in Allentown, Pennsylvania, into an Irish-Italian family.
 He attended Catholic school until seventh grade and served as an altar boy, and later attended and graduated from William Allen High School in Allentown.

-He attended the University of Notre Dame, where he was a member of its track and field team and graduated with a degree in economics.
+He attended the University of Notre Dame, where he was a member of its men’s swimming and diving team and graduated with a degree in economics.